 When a final determination is made that an individual has violated this Policy, the appropriate sanctions are determined based on several factors, including the severity of the conduct and any prior policy violations.
-Sanctions and corrective actions can include, but are not limited to: written or verbal apology, discrimination or harassment education, verbal or written warning, probation, suspension, termination, or dismissal from the University.
+Sanctions and corrective actions may include: written or verbal apology, discrimination or harassment education, verbal or written warning, probation, suspension, termination, or dismissal from the University.
 Employees are advised to consult any relevant handbooks for additional information regarding disciplinary action.
-Guests and other third parties who are found to have violated this policy are subject to corrective action as deemed appropriate by the University, which may include removal from the University and termination of any applicable contractual or other arrangements.